Guide · Updated 23/05/2026 · iGaming Reviews

 3. Specific knowledge

 If you genuinely know more than the average punter about a niche league or a specific team’s form, you can find value the bookmaker has not priced.
 Most casual bettors do not have this edge in the markets they bet on.
-Honest about that beats fooling yourself.
+Being honest about that beats fooling yourself.

 Bankroll basics